dgethings/lsp-cisco-ios/docs/prd/epic-1-analyze-and-integrate-with-existing-lsp-codebase.md

 - 3: The risks associated with depending on the structure of the Cisco documentation website are identified and documented.
 - 4: The `keywords.tmpl` file is reviewed to understand how the Go code is generated.

+**Status:** ✅ Completed
+**Completion Notes:** This story was completed during the PRD refinement phase.
+The scraper's functionality, risks, and operational process are documented in `scraper/README.md`.

 ### Story 1.5: Define UI/UX Specifications for Editor Extensions

 As a user,